msalemor/assistants-api-commander/README.md

 An Assistants API Commander is an application that was designed to help hone the Assistants API concepts including:

-- Ojbects
+Objects

 - Assistant
 - Thread
 - Messages
 - Runs

-- Tools
+Tools:

 - Function Calling
 - Code Interpreter

-- Lifetime event management
+Lifetime event management

 - Completed
 - Requires action
 - Etc.

-- Statement management
+Statement management

-  - Storing the different user Assistants, threads and files
+- Storing the different user Assistants, threads, and files

+The application is made up of a Python FastAPI and OpenAI SDK backend, and a Vite SolidJS frontend.
+Generally, there would be one Assistant and multiple user Threads, but the Assistants API Commander can create one Assistant per user, each with its own set of data files.
+Assistants API can generate charts and graphs, and Assistants API Commander can display these images.

 The application is made up of a Python FastAPI and OpenAI SDK backend, and a Vite SolidJS frontend.